Matvei-Fadeev/tg-bot-minecraft-server-notification/README.md

 # Telegram bot Minecraft server notification
 ## Description
-This is a telegram bot that sends you notifications wherever someone connects/disconnects to/from the server.
+This is a telegram bot that sends you notifications whenever someone connects/disconnects to/from the server.
 [Link to tg bot](https://t.me/minecraftServerNotificationBot).

 ## How to launch